JorjaFox/website/_posts-old-blog/2013-02-20-forget-me-not.md

 Sara Sidle is accused of killing a man she met in a hotel, stabbing him seven times.
 Evidence says she cheated on Grissom.
 Did she ... or didn't she?
 <blockquote>"Forget Me Not" — Sara is a lead suspect in an investigation after a brief encounter with another man in which she was the last person to see him alive.
 Also, her separation from Grissom begins to take a toll, on CSI: CRIME SCENE INVESTIGATION, Wednesday, Feb.
 20 (10:00-11:00 PM, ET/PT) on the CBS Television Network.</blockquote>
 Things we know: Her mother is in town, brought (somehow) by Ronald Basderic (from "Code Blue Plate Special") as part of an elaborate frame for the murder of some poor guy.
 Also there's a lot going on with GSR, in that Sara's clearly not happy about everything.
-That said, she <em>is</em> wearing her ring at the beginning of the episode.
+That said, she _is_ wearing her ring at the beginning of the episode.

 **Videos**